 }

 Once the method is executed, the lock is released.
 While the executing thread owns the lock, no other thread can acquire the lock, thus preventing an interleaving of two invocations of any synchronized method on the same object.
-In addition, single statements can be synchronized on an object, such as synchronized(x); x.notify(); Calls on x.notify(), x.notifyAll() and x.wait() outside of synchronization on object x yield an exception.
+In addition, single statements can be synchronized on an object, such as synchronized(x), x.notify(), calls on x.notify(), x.notifyAll(), and x.wait() outside of synchronization on object "x" yield an exception.

 Furthermore, Java provides private components to disallow direct access to components by users of the class.
 When these capabilities are combined, the functionality of simple monitors can be achieved, provided that all modifying accesses to private data components are performed via synchronized methods (as opposed to access by direct access, e.g., x.data.
 For conditional waiting to be achieved, Java provides the wait() and notify()/notifyAll() primitives.